LiaScript/docs/README.md

 ## ASCII-Art

     --{{0}}--
-Well, based on the [SvgBob-project](https://github.com/ivanceras/svgbob) by Ivan Ceras, LiaScript also has support for basic ASCII art drawings.
+Based on the [SvgBob project](https://github.com/ivanceras/svgbob) by Ivan Ceras, LiaScript also has support for basic ASCII art drawings.

     --{{1}}--
-We had to rebuild the library in elm, the project can be found here:
+We had to rebuild the library in Elm.
+The project can be found here:

       {{1}}
 https://github.com/andre-dietrich/elm-svgbob/

     --{{2}}--
-If you want to use it, simply create a new Markdown code-block with at least 10 backticks, or use `ascii` as for the language indicator:
+If you want to use it, simply create a new Markdown code block with at least 10 backticks, or use `ascii` as the language indicator.

       {{2}}
 ```` markdown